 2020 Student Video Contest: REDUCE.
 Single-use.

-Take part in the fifth annual Student Video Contest!
-The purpose of this year’s contest is to increase awareness about the importance of reducing single-use items in West Vancouver.
+Thank you to all those who took part in the fifth annual Student Video Contest!
+The purpose of this year’s contest was to increase awareness about the importance of reducing single-use items in West Vancouver.

 What is a single-use item?

 Single-use items are designed to be used once for a short period of time and then discarded.
 For the purpose of this contest, we’re focusing on the most common single-use items, which include bags, cups, takeout containers, straws and utensils.

 We are focusing on reducing and reusing single-use items, over recycling and disposal, because this approach creates less litter, reduces collection costs and decreases the resources that are needed to produce single-use items in the first place.

 - In 2018, 1.1 billion single-use items were disposed of in the Metro Vancouver region.
 That is equivalent to 440 items per person.

 - The most common items found in West Vancouver public space recycling bins are disposable coffee cups.
 If you forget your reusable mug, disposable coffee cups belong in the blue bin.